MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 4. The opportunities most at risk are represented by the biggest orange circles closest to the axis intersection.
 Hover over the big orange circle at the bottom of the pipeline chart.
 The record name will appear and should read **2 Cafe Duo Espresso Machines for Fabrikam.**

-5. The opportunity record will open in a pane on the right side of the screen.
+5. Click on the circle.
+The opportunity record will open in a pane on the right side of the screen.
 Here, we can easily view details about the opportunity, including the Contact, Purchase Process, Purchase Timeframe, and its associated Activities.

 6. This pane can be customized to best fit your working style.
 Select the **Customize layout** button (looks like a magic wand).
 Toggle the radio buttons to customize your layout.
 When done, make sure **Compact header** is *off* and **Extended width** is *on.*